gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 Base or "vanilla" R is plenty powerful and useful, but the benefit of having an open source platform is that anyone can write packages that have specific, improved functions in them.
 R has a few built-in ways of downloading and installing packages, which makes this extra useful.

 My favorite package for plotting data is ggplot2.
 It is written by Hadley Wickham, a notable R guru.
 He also develops and maintains a few other packages, most known by RStudio (an R GUI).
-We'll use two packages today, ggplot2 and reshape. ggplot2 is the ultimate package for developing publication quality figures. reshape is a very nifty package for "reshaping" data into different structures. gplot is an additional package which I use for producing heatmaps of data frames.
+We'll use twothree packages today, ggplot2, reshape, and gplot. ggplot2 is the ultimate package for developing publication quality figures. reshape is a very nifty package for "reshaping" data into different structures. gplot is an additional package which I use for producing heatmaps of data frames.

     install.packages("ggplot2")
     install.packages("reshape")